ultimate-pa/sv-benchmarks/c/weaver/README.md

 Concurrent programs intended to challenge automated verification.
 Based on programs from the testsuite of the [weaver tool](https://github.com/weaver-verifier/weaver).
 Translated to C code and adapted for sv-benchmarks.

+The original programs were referenced and described in the following papers:

+  * Azadeh Farzan, Anthony Vandikas: "Automated Hypersafety Verification", CAV 2019

+  * Azadeh Farzan, Anthony Vandikas: "Reductions for safety proofs", POPL 2020

 You may use and redistribute them according to the license that is shipped with these examples.